mss-csec/mss-csec.github.io/_includes/icons/README.md

 1. Download `fontawesome-free-5.0.2.zip` to this directory
 2. Extract the `advanced-options/raw-svg` folder, so that the path of an icon would look like `./fontawesome-5.0.2/raw-svg/icon-type/icon.svg`
-3. Create the folder `fontawesome-5.0.2/formatted-svg`
-4. Chmod and run `./format-icons.rb`.
-The customized icons will appear in the `formatted-svg` folder.
+3. Chmod and run `./format-icons.rb`.
+The customized icons will appear in the current folder.

 ## How do I use an icon?

-Copy the svg file you want to use from the `formatted-svg` folder into this folder, and then type `{% include icons/<icon>.svg %}`.
+Simply type `{% include icons/<icon name>.svg %}` wherever you wish to use that icon.

 ## I don't see the icons appearing when I run `git status`!